 Our business partners have an important role in implementing our commitments and ensuring compliance with our requirements throughout the supply chain.
 We foster open and constructive dialogues with our suppliers to improve the sustainability of the tropical fruit sector.

 We have started to conduct our own producer assessments on plantations in relevant countries of origin.
 This enables us to carry out spot checks to verify how the producers work in our supply chain and how our requirements, in particular the ‘ALDI Social Standards in Production’, are being implemented and met.

 In collaboration with FLOCERT, the Fairtrade standard’s certification body, we developed an approach to evaluate the corporate responsibility capacities and efforts of our food suppliers.
-The aim of this project is to increasingly integrate sustainability-related metrics into our buying decisions.
+The aim is to increasingly integrate sustainability-related metrics into our buying decisions.
 These will reflect the sustainability performance of suppliers beyond certification.
-We successfully piloted this approach with our current and potential banana suppliers in 2019 and already consider the results in our buying decisions.
-We will extend this approach to other high-risk tropical fruit products.
+We successfully piloted this approach with our current and potential banana suppliers in 2019.
+For 2020, we have expanded the evaluation to include pineapple suppliers and are planning a further roll-out to other high-risk tropical fruit products.
 In line with our Vision 2030, we are committed to sourcing 80% of our buying volume from high-risk supply chains from A and B rated suppliers as part of a stepwise approach over the coming years.

 Dialogue with suppliers and producers